webpro-nl/knip/README.md

 }
 ```

+It might be useful to run Knip first with no or little configuration to see where it needs different entry and/or
+project files.
+The default configuration of each workspace is the same as in the introduction of this documentation.

+Workspaces are sometimes also referred to as packages in a monorepo.
+Knip uses the term workspaces exclusively to
-Note that if you have a root workspace, it must be under `workspaces` and have the `"."` key like in the example.
+indicate the directories that have a `package.json`.

+Root workspaces must be under `workspaces` and have the `"."` key like in the example.

 Knip supports workspaces as defined in three possible locations:

 - In the `workspaces` array in `package.json`.
 - In the `workspaces.packages` array in `package.json`.
 - In the `packages` array in `pnpm-workspace.yaml`.

-Every directory with a match in `workspaces` of `knip.json` is part of the analysis.

 Extra "workspaces" not configured as a workspace in the root `package.json` can be configured as well, Knip is happy to
 analyze unused dependencies and exports from any directory with a `package.json`.